strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

     characterId: string;
 ```

-This give `weapon` another property `characterId` means which character does this weapon belong to.
-It's similar to the foreign key in relational database.
+This gives `weapon` another property `characterId` means which character does this weapon belong to.
+It's similar to the foreign key in a relational database.

 Don't forget to generate UUID for `weapon`: